Save early, save often and understand the alphabet soup of options

 A Roth IRA is a tax-advantaged Individual Retirement Account—you make contributions after tax, but then that money and your investment earnings grow tax free.
 But you should know that while withdrawals are allowed penalty free for qualified education expenses, they will generally be included as income when financial aid eligibility is determined.

 Coverdell Education Savings Accounts

 Coverdell Education Savings Accounts, loosely called Education Savings Accounts, Coverdell ESAs, Coverdell Accounts, or just ESAs were proposed under the Taxpayer Relief Act of 1997 and are governed by Section 530 of the Internal Revenue Code.
 They also offer tax-deferred growth and are designated for a child’s educational expenses.
-It’s important to note that the maximum contribution per year per child is $2,000.
+It’s important to note that there is a maximum contribution per child per year.
+See the IRS website for more details.

 Regular Savings Accounts

 According to Sallie Mae, nearly two-thirds of Americans use regular savings accounts to pay for college.
 Of course, with savings accounts providing very little interest, it’s likely that these savings will lose out to college inflation rates.

 Before the introduction of 529s and ESAs in the mid-1990s, college savings vehicles were simple: Families established trust accounts in a child’s name, and assets were transferred and invested until the child reached college age (or until age of trust termination as defined by state law).
 Today, establishing such accounts can still work.
 But there is a pretty big catch: Once the child becomes of age, they can do whatever they want with the assets—pay for college or run away to Key West.